Introduction

 Frequently Asked Questions (FAQs)

-This article is for educational purposes only and is not a substitute for professional medical advice, diagnosis, or treatment.
-Always consult a qualified healthcare professional before making any medical or dietary changes.
+This article is for educational purposes only.
+It should not replace professional medical advice, diagnosis, or treatment.
+Always consult a qualified healthcare professional before making medical or dietary changes.